redis/node-redis/README.md

 If the stream is buffering `client.should_buffer` is set to true.
 Otherwise the variable is always set to false.
 That way you can decide when to reduce your send rate and resume sending commands when you get `drain`.

-You can also check the return value of each command as it will also return the backpressure indicator.
+You can also check the return value of each command as it will also return the backpressure indicator (deprecated).
 If false is returned the stream had to buffer.

+### "warning"

+`client` will emit `warning` when password was set but none is needed and if a deprecated option / function / similar is used.

 ### "idle"